Revolutions of 1848: Belgium

-Belgium did not see major unrest in 1848; it had already undergone a liberal reform after the Revolution of 1830 and thus its constitutional system and its monarchy survived.
+Belgium did not see major unrest in 1848; it had already undergone a liberal reform after the Revolution of 1830, and thus its constitutional system and its monarchy survived.

-A number of small local riots broke out, concentrated in the sillon industriel industrial region of the provinces of Liège and Hainaut.
+Many small local riots broke out, concentrated in the sillon industriel industrial region of the provinces of Liège and Hainaut.

 The most serious threat of revolutionary contagion, however, was posed by Belgian émigré groups from France.
-In 1830 the Belgian Revolution had broken out inspired by the revolution occurring in France, and Belgian authorities feared that a similar 'copycat' phenomenon might occur in 1848.
+In 1830, the Belgian Revolution had broken out, inspired by the revolution occurring in France, and Belgian authorities feared that a similar 'copycat' phenomenon might occur in 1848.
 Shortly after the revolution in France, Belgian migrant workers living in Paris were encouraged to return to Belgium to overthrow the monarchy and establish a republic.
 Belgian authorities expelled Karl Marx himself from Brussels in early March on accusations of having used part of his inheritance to arm Belgian revolutionaries.

 Around 6,000 armed émigrés of the "Belgian Legion" attempted to cross the Belgian frontier.
-There were two divisions which were formed.
-The first group, travelling by train, were stopped and quickly disarmed at Quiévrain on 26 March 1848.
+There were two divisions that were formed.
+The first group, travelling by train, was stopped and quickly disarmed at Quiévrain on 26 March 1848.
 The second group crossed the border on 29 March and headed for Brussels.
 They were confronted by Belgian troops at the hamlet of Risquons-Tout and defeated.
-Several smaller groups managed to infiltrate Belgium, but the reinforced Belgian border troops succeeded and the defeat at Risquons-Tout effectively ended the revolutionary threat to Belgium.
+Several smaller groups managed to infiltrate Belgium, but the reinforced Belgian border troops succeeded, and the defeat at Risquons-Tout effectively ended the revolutionary threat to Belgium.

 The situation in Belgium began to recover that summer after a good harvest, and fresh elections returned a strong majority to the governing party.